 - Sauté vegetables.

-In a large skillet, heat olive oil until hot and sauté peppers and asparagus over medium-high heat until softened but still crisp, about 10 minutes.
+In a large skillet, heat olive oil until hot and sauté peppers, onions and asparagus over medium-high heat until softened but still crisp, about 10 minutes.

 - Mix vegetables with other sauce ingredients.